 Load Up on Sides and Sauces

 In addition to frozen appetizers and prepped veggies, Costco also sells pre-prepped Thanksgiving side dishes.
 For example, the deli offers hand-prepared dishes for members’ tables.
-Be on the lookout for some of its signature sides like mac and cheese, chicken alfredo, chicken pot pie and stuffed bell peppers with ground beef and rice.
-If your local Costco doesn’t carry these items, search for Ocean Spray whole cranberry sauce, Lipton onion soup and dip mix.
+Be on the lookout for some of its signature sides like mac and cheese, chicken alfredo, chicken pot pie and rotisserie chicken enchilada.
+If your local Costco doesn’t carry these items, search for whole cranberry sauce and onion soup mix for quick sides.

 Don’t Forget the Holiday Decor

 Get everything you need to create a festive Thanksgiving scene at the same time you’re picking up the food.
-You’ll find garlands and wreaths, fresh flowers, outdoor decorations and even Christmas trees — if you’re ready.
-For the table, Costco has holiday-themed candle holders, flameless LED candles and paperwhite lilies in birch pots.
+You’ll find autumn wreaths, outdoor decorations and even Christmas home decor — if you want to get ready for the next holiday over the long weekend.
+For the table, Costco has a Thanksgiving party pack with plenty of dinner plates, dessert plates and napkins.

 Stock Up on Food Storage

 Costco also has everything you need to send your Thanksgiving guests home with leftovers.
-Pack up food to go with a variety pack of Ziploc bags or an inexpensive set of Rubbermaid food storage containers.
-Costco even sells a vacuum sealer to store extra food in your freezer that’s an especially good deal.
+Pack up food to go with a variety pack of zipper bags or an inexpensive set of food storage containers.
+Costco even sells a vacuum sealer to store extra food in your freezer.
 At the very least, handy staples like aluminum foil and plastic wrap can get the job done in a pinch.

 When you’re wining and dining a crowd, you need plenty of glassware for all those extra guests.
-It’s a lot easier to grab a case or two of backup glasses while you’re shopping for your Thanksgiving staples, and they are so cheap that you won’t be too upset if you break one or two.
-Costco sells a set of stemless wine glasses for less than $4 each, and if you are planning a large dinner party, Costco sells a 150 pack of clear tumblers.
-Make sure you save the boxes for easy storage until your next big party.
+It’s a lot easier to grab a case or two of backup glasses while you’re shopping for your Thanksgiving staples, and they’re so cheap that you won’t be too upset if you break one or two.
+Costco sells a set of eight wine glasses, and the price works out to just over $2 each.

 Make Setting the Table a Breeze

 You don’t have to bring out the china and fancy glassware this Thanksgiving dinner — paper products make it easy to feed and clean up after a crowd.
-But not just any paper plates, cups and other disposables will do.
-Thanksgiving dinner is a hearty meal and you’ll need products that can stand up to the test.
-Costco has durable clear plastic Chinet dinner and salad plates, as well as Masterpiece white plastic plates with a silver rim that resemble fancy china.
-The retailer also sells clear plastic cutlery from Kirkland and silver plastic flatware from Reflections.
-Make sure you also pick up a pack of three-ply Vanity Fair Impressions dinner napkins to complete the setup.
+If you decide to pass on the Thanksgiving-themed paper products, Costco has plenty of table supplies to use year-round.
+Thanksgiving dinner is a hearty meal, and you’ll need products that can stand up to the test.
+Costco has durable Hefty Diamond dinner and lunch plates, as well as the Kirkland Signature white plastic plates with a china-like look.
+The retailer also sells clear plastic cutlery from Kirkland in a package large enough to last you for at least a few holidays.
+Make sure you also pick up a pack of two-ply Vanity Fair Impressions dinner napkins to complete the setup.

-If you’re shopping a lot at Costo, it only makes sense to apply to the Costco credit card, which offers extensive benefits.
+If you’re shopping a lot at Costo, it only makes sense to apply for the Costco credit card, which offers extensive benefits.

-If you regularly host Thanksgiving dinner and other family events, consider investing in some extra seating for your guests.
-Costco sells multiple sized packs of stackable chairs, a 6-foot table that folds in half for easy storage, or you can purchase a folding picnic table with an attached bench.
-All these items fold or stack for easy storage later and can be used for all kinds of occasions.
+If you regularly host Thanksgiving dinner and other family events, consider investing in some extra seating for your future guests.
+Costco sells upholstered chairs and a 6-foot table.
+Both stack for easy storage later and can be used for all kinds of occasions.